-Technical Advice Fact Sheets – we have a range of fact sheets covering commonly asked questions and on-farm situations ranging from soil testing and health plans to castration and tail docking.
-The fact sheets are designed to help farmers make informed decisions, and also to explain the science and research behind our standards.
+Our technical advice fact sheet range covers the most commonly asked questions and on-farm situations—ranging from soil testing and health plans to castration and tail docking.
+Written in an informal and accessible way, they are designed to help farmers make informed decisions, and also to explain the science and research behind our standards.
+Find out more here.

 Our team has a vast range of practical experience across all farmed species.
 We also have an external network of experts, researchers and experienced farmers and vets who we can also call on for advice if needed.